kaycebasques/biodigitaljazz/blog/systemantics.rst

 examinations merely generate new job categories for such people to occupy."

 **The Bigger The System, The Narrower And More Specialized The Interface With Individuals**.
-To the US tax system, the concept of a social security number is (probably) more important than the concept of a person.
+To the US tax system, the concept of "social security number" is (probably) more important than the concept of "person".

 **A Complex System Cannot Be "Made" To Work**.
 Attempting "a good swift kick" may improve functioning for a moment but usually results in total